 Staffed 24-hours a day, our hospital operates with an all-licensed staff of Registered Nurses (RNs) and Licensed Practical Nurses (LPNs).
 Our team is equipped with a wide variety of skills, and routinely provides care for medical, post-surgical and pediatric patients.

 Planning major surgery?
 We also offer inpatient rehabilitation, which allows patients to build strength and regain independence in a hospital setting.

 Frequently Asked Questions:

 What are the rooms like?

 Our acute care rooms are sunny and warm, with a wide variety of amenities to promote whole-person recovery – mind, body and soul.
-We have nine inpatient hospital beds, including seven private rooms with sweeping views of Blackbird Island, Blackbird Lodge, the Enchantments and Tumwater Mountain.
+We have nine inpatient hospital beds, including seven private rooms.
 Every room has a private bathroom, shower and call buttons if you need assistance.

 What should I bring for an overnight stay?

 • List of doctors, including phone numbers and other contact information

 • Telephone numbers of people to call in an emergency

 • Test reports, lab results and copies of recent X-rays